Avalon, California: Transportation

 The main method of transportation within the city is by small gasoline or electric powered motorcars referred to locally as "autoettes".
 These include numerous golf carts and similarly sized vehicles.
 Vehicles under 55 in wide, 120 in long, and less than 1800 lbs may qualify as an autoette.
 Any resident may acquire an autoette permit with the restriction of one permit per household.
 It is very difficult for a private citizen to get a permit to have a full-size vehicle in Avalon.
 The permit is issued to the individual as opposed to a specific vehicle, is surrendered when residency on the island ends, and is not transferable except through petition before the city council.
 Only one new vehicle permit is issued for every two permits that become ineligible to be renewed or are voluntarily surrendered.
 For purposes of vehicle registration, Catalina Island is divided into two classifications: within Avalon and "Interior" (areas outside the city limits).
 The city has its own strict permit program with which local vehicle owners must comply, in addition to the usual requirements imposed by the California Department of Motor Vehicles.
 Because of these restrictions, there is no regular vehicle ferry service for visitors to take their car to Avalon and the rest of Catalina Island.
 A taxi service is available to provide transportation in Avalon and throughout the island.

+Public transportation within city limits is provided by the City of Avalon Seaside Transit (COAST), an on-demand service operated using small vans and shuttle vehicles, similar to Metro Micro on mainland LA County.
+Riders can book rides using the Circuit Transit app, website, or by phone.
+Fares start at $2 per rider, and this services operates seven days a week from 7 am to 9 pm.